Curiosity, drive, and mentorship from his internship supervisor, Marcus Hall, set Rhyan up for career success.

 Once he completed Year Up’s learning and development phase, Rhyan earned a six month internship at Amazon as an IT Support Technician.
 “It was a dream,” he said.
 “I was amazed that this company gave me a chance because I’m not used to getting chances like that.
 I wasn’t sure what to expect, but I was open and ready for the challenge.”

-At his internship, Rhyan applied several of the skills he honed at Year Up, including networking and connecting with his peers to talk through challenges.
+At his internship, Rhyan applied several of the skills he honed at Year Up in the desktop support training pathway.
+These skills included networking and connecting with his peers to work through challenges.
 His work ethic was impressive, Marcus said.
 “If he didn’t know something, he would go and dig up solutions.
 He was always making an impact.”

 “Marcus was one of my first managers to believe in me and push me toward greatness,” Rhyan said.
 “I saw how assertive he was, and that was the type of manager I needed.
 He taught me how to be proactive and to be careful at the same time, and to make sure I go through everything, don’t miss a single step, and understand all that I’m doing.”